“One of the world’s oldest theme parks”

 Amusement park in city centres… you can find them all over the world.
 Scandinavia, however, seems to be the place where you encounter them the most.
 Those urban amusement parks can be found in Stockholm, Göteborg, Aarhus and quite a few other places.
 The most famous one is unarguably Tivoli Gardens in Copenhagen.
 This is much more than a theme park; it’s an icon.
 Every tourist travelling to the Danish capital should spend at least a few hours at Tivoli, regardless of their interest in roller coasters.
 The park has a convenient location, right next to city’s central railway station.

 Tivoli Gardens’ most thrilling roller coaster is Dæmonen.
 It’s definitely not a mammoth, though.
 This is one of the smallest, most compact B&M projects ever.
 Dæmonen is about half a kilometer long, it’s 30 metres tall and it contains three inversions.
 That doesn’t sound impressive, but this coaster still guarantees a good dose of adrenaline.
 The tight layout generates nice g-forces and the inversions are pretty intense.
 Unfortunately, the whole ride is dominated by roughness.
 It’s not overly annoying, but Dæmonen is a shakier than you would expect from a B&M that was built in 2004.
 On a brighter note, this coaster looks absolutely stunning in the Chinese section of Tivoli.

 Anyone who considers himself/herself as a roller coaster fan probably agrees: it’s an honour to ride Tivoli’s Rutschebanen.
 It opened in 1914 and it’s one of the oldest operational roller coasters on Earth.
 Besides, thanks to its classic trains and its picturesque Alpine setting, Rutschebanen is a true beauty.
 Rutschebanen’s most unique feature is the brake-man, who controls the speeds of each vehicle individually.
 By the way… don’t underestimate Rutschebanen because of its respectable age.
 It contains more airtime than many modern-day roller coasters!

 Like many other Scandinavian parks, Tivoli Gardens has a large number of flat rides.
-The collection includes a space shot, a flying carpet, a modern version of a Huss condor, a star flyer and many more.
-The most unusual flat ride is Vertigo.
-This is a high-speed machine with two miniature airplanes performing some incredible acrobatics.
+The collection includes a space shot, a flying carpet, a Huss condor, a star flyer and many more.
+However, the most unusual flat ride was recently closed for good.
+Vertigo was a high-speed machine with two miniature airplanes performing some incredible acrobatics.
 If you watch a video of this attraction, you might suspect that the footage has been accelerated… but it isn’t.
-The engines running at full throttle make about the same sound as a German Breakdance at top speed, so this machine contains quite some power.
-This crazy ride is only suitable for visitors with a strong stomach.
+The engines running at full throttle made the same sound as a German Breakdance at top speed, so this machine contained quite some power.
+This crazy ride was only suitable for visitors with a strong stomach.

 Apart from its ride department, the true Tivoli experience also relies on other things.
 The park functions as a meeting spot, as an entertainment venue and as a dinner hot spot.
 Tivoli Gardens offers an enormous amount of restaurants and bars for every taste and budget.
 Due to the park’s distinguished atmosphere, it would be a shame to have those typical hamburgers and fries for dinner.
 Lots of interesting options can be found and I recommend making online reservations as soon as possible.